The Nine Revolutions of Democracy

 ALTITUDES OF ACTION

-1. Culture: Promote and provide regular, repeatable civic practices and experiences that reinforce the underlying cultural values necessary to reweave our social fabric and strengthen the democratic cultural foundation of American society.
+1. Culture: Promote and provide regular, repeatable civic practices and experiences that reinforce the underlying cultural values necessary to reweave our social fabric and strengthen the democratic cultural foundations of American society including providing infrastructure to support and encourage civic experiences built on an organizing model that more accurately reflects modern life.

-1. Including providing infrastructure to ensure that our leaders and campaigns interface and engage communities in ways that support the civic experiences layer and organizing model and communicate in ways that leverage and respect the way communities tell stories, build culture, and activate in daily life
+2. Process & Procedure: Support communities and campaigns that seek to reform and transform how we express this democratic culture in our political processes including providing infrastructure to ensure that our leaders and campaigns interface and engage communities in ways that support the civic experiences layer and organizing model and communicate in ways that leverage and respect the way communities tell stories, build culture, and activate in daily life.

-3. Policy & Practice: Support leaders and policies that seek to demonstrate these principles in action in systems that deliver on the core promises of our shared democratic values and ensure our collective thriving.
+3. Policy & Practice: Support leaders and policies that seek to demonstrate these principles in action in systems that deliver on the core promises of our shared democratic values and continue to ensure our collective solidarity and productive, joyous civic life.

 HORIZONS OF ACTION